fuzzylogicxx/fuzzylogic/posts/testing-es-modules-with-jest.md

 Note: take note of the crucial `"type": "module"` part as it’s the least-documented bit and your most likely omission!

+After that set-up, you’re free to `import` and `export` to your heart’s content.

 `javascript/sum.js`

 <figure>